 Convenient care for urinary tract infections

 A urinary tract infection (UTI) occurs when bacteria enters the kidneys, bladder, ureters – the tubes that drain urine from the kidneys to the bladder – and urethra, the tube that takes urine out of the body.
 It’s a common infection that responds well to treatment.
-At the first sign of a UTI, get quality treatment at Goshen Physicians Family Medicine & Urgent Care.
+At the first sign of a UTI, get quality treatment at Urgent Care Goshen Physicians.
 With the right diagnostic tools and experience, our urgent care team provides quality care for urinary tract infections in Goshen, IN.

 We’re open seven days a week to address minor injuries and illnesses.
 Visit our providers to help relieve pain and other debilitating symptoms associated with this infection.
 You can also call (574) 535-1700 to make an appointment.